1948-1956 West Haven, Connecticut

 Nurse Jaspers is a textbook example of why today’s mandated reporting laws were enacted.
 She worked in a small geographical area for affluent and educated parents who had excellent pediatric care, but she continued her bizarre career for 8 years and 15 devastating injuries before she was stopped.
 No one wants to think about the subclinical damage she might have inflicted on the other children she cared for.

-As a serial-killer babysitter, Virginia Jaspers is a potent icon in child-abuse-prevention circles—and she plays a unique role in the annals of Shaken Baby Syndrome.
+As a serial-killer babysitter, Virginia Jaspers is a potent icon in child-abuse prevention—and she plays a unique role in the annals of Shaken Baby Syndrome.
 Her 15 presumed victims accounted for slightly more than half of the 27 cases cited by Dr. John Caffey in his groundbreaking article proposing baby-shaking as a mechanism of injuy.

 But in 1946, Caffey’s conclusion was so unthinkable that his first paper on the subject stopped short of articulating it.
 He merely noted the high incidence he’d noticed of arm and leg fractures in babies suffering from unexplained bleeding in the brain, offering his case studies.
 His point was clear to those who read between the lines, however, and his work was noted by Dr. Frederick N. Silverman, the radiologist who collaborated with Dr. Henry Kempe on the seismic article that in 1962 thrust child abuse front and center, “The Battered-Child Syndrome.”

 Published in the prestigious Journal of the American Medical Association (since renamed JAMA), the Kempe article, with its gripping title and its bold call to action, struck a national chord.
 The mainstream press ran with the story: magazine articles were published and television documentaries made.
-The Junior League adopted the cause; signatures were gathered, congressmen were addressed, legislation was passed.
-Physicians quickly accepted responsibility for recognizing inflicted injury—and mandated-reporting laws soon specified their legal duties.
+The Junior League adopted the cause and gathered signatures on petitions that convinced Congress to pass legislation.
+Physicians accepted responsibility for recognizing inflicted injury—and mandated-reporting laws soon specified their legal duties.
 Nurses, teachers, social workers, neighbors, all were enlisted to watch for the signs of child abuse: frequent bruising, patterned bruising, implausible explanations for obvious injuries.

 Caffey’s focus was the long-term damage of routine shaking.
 His worst fear was that mild but habitual shakings in the course of play and transport could be robbing children of normal brain development.
 “Some, perhaps many, of the cerebrovascular injuries which are currently attributed, both clinically and microscopically, to prenatal infections, congenital malformation, birth injuries, and genetic metabolic diseases are undoubtedly caused by undetected, depreciated, and inapparent whiplash-shakings during the first weeks and months of life,” he wrote.